 For income tax purposes, a deemed income (the so-called revenu cadastral/kadastraal inkomst) is calculated for all properties located in Belgium.
 This income is determined by reference to the “normal” net annual rental income of the property, or of the equipment which is regarded as immovable property.

 Based on this deemed income, the annual property tax (précompte immobilier/onroerende voorheffing) is levied each year by way of assessment against the owner, emphyteotic lessee or the holder of a right of usufruct.
 The rate varies depending on where the property is situated.

 The annual property tax is always assessed in the hands of the person who owns the property, or of the holder of a right in rem thereon, on 1 January of the year in question.
 If the property is transferred after that date, the purchaser will not have to bear that charge for the first year, unless otherwise agreed between the parties.

 The annual property tax is to be considered as a once-and-for-all tax, as it will not be refunded and cannot be credited against corporate tax.
 It is, however, deductible from a company’s taxable income as a business expense.

 Corporate income tax

-The main costs include the transfer tax, VAT (if applicable), the Mortgage Registrar fees and the notary fees.
+The main costs include the transfer tax, VAT, the Mortgage Registrar fees and the notary fees.